- About ME

 Reminder: students must meet all course prerequisites and final approval to enroll in a course outside of the ME department is at the discretion of the instructor and/or home department.

 Note that if a class is not on this list and you would like it to be approved for an exception, you will need to file a petition with the Undergraduate Chair.
-You can fill out this petition form and either drop it off at the ASO or email it to email@example.com
+Contact the ASO for a petition firstname.lastname@example.org.

 Q: How do I apply for CPT?